Biometeorology Lab

 The main focus of the project is both ecological (ie impact on the C cycle) and economical assessment of selective felling in Estonia.
 The main objectives of the project are to assess the direct and long-term (up to 15 years) impact of selective felling on the forest ecosystem C cycle and stocks, to assess the main ecosystem C inputs and outputs in three different experimental options (selective felling, control and clear felling), on the basis of which to explain the direct impact of different management methods on the interconnection of stands C. Also evaluate the forest reserves and production after the selective felling and, based on the obtained results and previous studies, model the dynamics of stand growth and C binding in the comparison of selective felling versus clear-cutting up to 15 years. over time.
 In addition, validate the prepared C balances with simultaneous turbulent airflow measurements (EC method) and provide a relevant error estimate for the C balances of selected felling areas based on the EC results.

-Project participants: Kaido Soosaar, Alisa Krasnova, Thomas Schindler
+People involved: Kaido Soosaar, Alisa Krasnova, Thomas Schindler

 Funding: State Forest Management Centre